 Business benefits beyond compliance:

-- 85% of Facebook videos watched without sound
+- A large share of social media video is watched without sound

 - Improves SEO (search engines index captions)